Jockin Arputham: Career

 Arputham was the president of the National Slum Dwellers Federation (NSDF) which he founded in the late 1970s.
 He was also co-founder of Slum Dwellers International (SDI) which networks slum and shack dweller organizations and federations from over thirty countries across the world.
-The National Slum Dwellers Federation works closely with Mahila Milan, a collective of savings groups formed by homeless women and women living in slums across India, and with SPARC, a Mumbai-based NGO.
+The National Slum Dwellers Federation works closely with Mahila Milan, a collective of savings groups formed by homeless women and women living in slums across India, and with the Society for the Promotion of Area Resource Centers (SPARC), a Mumbai-based NGO.
 This alliance has supported thousands of the urban poor access better housing and sanitation.

 Slum Dwellers International claimed the alliance helped 1 million people in 15,000 slum dwellers-managed saving groups.
 Further they had secured land rights for 128,000 families, building over 20,000 toilets and 100,000 houses.
 The National Slum Dwellers Federation stated it had helped 60,000 families improve their housing situation in Mumbai.

 Arputham has also worked with the police to set up "police panchayats" in many of the informal settlements in Mumbai.
 Here, for the first time, police are assigned to work in these settlements and are supported by a committee of ten residents from the community (made up of three men and seven women).
 The concept was pioneered by Anami Narayan Roy, the Police Commissioner of Pune.

 A week after his death, Arputham was commemorated by a large poster calling him the "slum king" in Dharavi, where he lived.